thomassmith1969/micropython-nano-rest/README.md

 It is thus able to run on an most Micropython platforms, including the ESP8266.

-(*heavily based upon the Nanoweb micro webserver implementation)
+(*heavily based upon the Nanoweb micro webserver implementation by https://github.com/hugokernel)
 ## Features fron nanoweb

 * Completely asynchronous